RC airplane training methods

-Above: self-teaching on 3 and 4 channel trainers is a perfectly realistic option
+Above: self-teaching on 3 and 4 channel trainers like these is a perfectly realistic option.

-With gas rc airplanes however, it's a slightly different story, although there are many rc pilots out there who have self-taught with great success.
+With IC powered airplanes however, it's a slightly different story, although there are many rc pilots out there who have self-taught with great success.

-Another note to make about self-teaching is that of flying site location - if you don't intend joining a local club and you have a public space, such as a park, to fly in then that's great, but be very aware that only electric powered rc airplanes are acceptable in such places.
+An important note to make about self-teaching is that of flying site location.
+If you don't intend joining a local club and you have a public space to fly in, such as a park, then that's great, but be very aware that only electric powered rc airplanes are acceptable in such places.
 IC ones have a much higher 'nuisance factor' because of the noise they make, and they aren't always welcome in public places.

 However you choose to undertake your rc airplane training is dependant on the opportunities available to you.
 The kind of aircraft that you want to fly also makes a big difference i.e. whether you're happy to start with a 1 or 2 channel electric park flyer and work your way up, or whether you're keen to skip that level and start with something more serious.